-As the only photography department at a Dutch art academy, we focus on the four major areas in professional photography: conceptual documentary photography, photojournalism (Documentary), fashion/lifestyle photography and photography on commission (Fiction).
+As the only photography department at a Dutch art academy, we focus on the four major areas in professional photography: conceptual documentary photography, photojournalism (together classified as Documentary), staging people or mise-en-scene (Fiction).

 In the first year of study these areas are thoroughly introduced to the students.
-After the propaedeutic year, students choose for a three-year programme in either documentary photography and photojournalism, or in fashion/lifestyle photography and advertising photography, where they position their work in one of these areas on the basis of further choices.
+After the propaedeutic year, students choose for a three-year programme in either documentary photography and photojournalism, or in staging people and mise-en-scene photography, where they position their work in one of these areas on the basis of further choices.
 They study in only one of these areas.

 The department’s objective is to educate students to become self-aware and independent photographers with a recognisable visual language and a personal vision, and who are able to work on commission and independently, by developing concepts and initiating projects.
 Their motivations, themes and ethical standards are evident to others.